googlefonts/Signika/docs/02-grade-axis/README.md

   - [ ] Test that it can export static instances that match current statics

 - [ ] ? make a script to create this new glyphs file on build?

+- [ ] figure out how to generate separate smallcaps fonts

 ## Fixing export issues